Training Manual

 Before distributing this manual to end users, the document maintainer should:

-3. Capture screenshots at all [Screenshot: ...] placeholders throughout the document using the live application.
+4. Replace all [Screenshot: ...] placeholders with actual screenshots from the live application.